 In summary, we would characterize the broad and indiscriminate selloff in China-related equities as emotional and exacerbated by forced margin loan liquidation.
 Such conditions favor long-term, fundamental investors such as ourselves, as we can remain grounded in the conviction afforded by our process, themes and company specific due diligence.
 We remain comfortable with the long-term prospects for the companies in which we have invested and suspect the coming months may offer further attractive investment opportunities.

 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.

-The Baron Emerging Markets Fund (Retail Shares) increased 0.25% in the fourth quarter and outperformed the MSCI EM IMI Growth Index by 336 basis points, largely due to stock selection and country weightings.
+The Baron Emerging Markets Fund (Retail Shares) declined 0.42% in the first quarter and trailed the MSCI EM IMI Growth Index by 452 basis points, primarily due to stock selection.

 On a country basis, outperformance of investments in India, Taiwan, Brazil, and China added the most value.
 Larger exposure to lagging equities in India, the Philippines, and Indonesia; underperformance of Korean investments; and lack of exposure to Russia, which rose 11.8% in the index, detracted the most from relative performance.